htcondor/htcondor/docs/automated-workflows/dagman-completion.rst

 DAG Save Point Files
 --------------------

-A succesfully completed DAG can be re-run from a specific saved state if the DAG originally run contained save point nodes.
+A successfully completed DAG can be re-run from a specific saved state if the DAG originally run contained save point nodes.
 Save point nodes are DAG nodes that have an associate **SAVE_POINT_FILE** command.
 The **SAVE_POINT_FILE** syntax is as follows: